 It does not eradicate the risk when starting a business or a new career, but it won’t be a blind jump into the deep water anymore.
 Because of the skills, you will learn and master, you will be able to much better assess your situation and deal with it in a very professional way.

 We still have a bit to go before this framework will be known and accepted in the business world.
 But I feel confident that in the near future, having a training or university certificate outlining the competencies you’ve gathered will be an advantage when it comes to finding investment, partners and clients.

-I also believe that today’s number of almost 80% failure rate of new businesses will be drastically reduced.
-Good times to come.
+I also believe that today’s almost 80% failure rate of new businesses will be drastically reduced.
+Good times are to come.

 Here at the Entrepreneur Academy, we focus not only on knowledge sharing but also on the practical application of the knowledge in the real world and this framework allows us to create training specific to a competency.

 Until now we covered many of the competencies of the framework through our blogs, videos, podcasts and direct coaching and mastermind groups, but we lacked the structure, and some areas were covered more than others.
-This is now going to change, and together with participating European universities, schools and with the help done by the Joint Research Centre of the European Commission we should be able to create a curriculum which will be accepted by all member states of the European Union.
+This is now going to change, and together with participating European universities and schools and with the help of the Joint Research Centre of the European Commission we should be able to create a curriculum which will be accepted by all member states of the European Union.

-Another great result of the research comes in the form of a clear dictionary of terms often used related to entrepreneurship.
+Another great result of the research comes from a clear dictionary of terms often used related to entrepreneurship.
 There was a lot of confusion out there, and the same words were used for different meanings.
 In the spirit of knowledge sharing, let me give you the core definitions right here:

 ‘Attitudes’ are motivators of performance.
 They include values, aspirations and priorities.

 In the context of the EntreComp study, competence is understood as a set of knowledge, skills and attitudes.